nicky-nym/nicky-nym.github.io/pages/mobility.md

 ### <a name="dividend"></a>15% dividend per doubling

-Around the world, larger cities, with their larger kinematic ranges, tend higher wages than smaller cities.
+Around the world, larger cities, with their larger kinematic ranges, tend to have higher wages than smaller cities.

 As city size increases, when the number of people (and destinations) in the city grows by 100% (meaning a doubling in size), then the economy of the city tends to grow by about 115% (meaning it more than doubles in size), so that there is effectively a 15% "bonus" in per-capita economic output for everyone in the city.[^scale]